 The aaa authenticate command validates the authenticity of the user by sending the account number and password to the appropriate server for authentication.
 This command returns an accept or reject; it does not support the infotag get aaa-avpair avpair-name command for retrieving information returned by the RADIUS server in the authentication response.

-aaa authenticate account password [-a avlistSend][-s servertag][-1 legID]
+aaa authenticate account password [-a avlistSend][-s servertag][-l legID]

-- account-The user's account number.

-- password-The user's password (or PIN).
+- account-The user's account number. - password-The user's password (or PIN).

-- -a avlistSend-This argument is a replacement for the existing [av-send] optional argument.
-Backward-compatibility is provided.